Nicolab/storux/doc/getting-started.md

 # Getting started

-> ℹ️ TODO: This documentation is in progress.

 In general, this documentation assumes that you’re reading it in sequence from front to back.
 Later chapters build on concepts in earlier chapters, and earlier chapters might not delve into details on a topic; we typically revisit the topic in a later chapter.

 To take full advantage of the documentation and learn quickly Storux, it is recommended to test the examples as and when.
 Do not be a mere spectator!